ihsingh2/smai-assignments/assignments/3/README.md

 ![logistic_regression_bce](./figures/logistic_regression_bce.png)

 MSE has a tendency to overvalue the residuals, while BCE undervalues the same.
 This is evident from their formula, with the former employing a quadratic and the latter a logarithmic function.
 As a result, MSE aggressively drives the far off predictions closer to the true values, comparatively ignoring the predictions that may be near the decision boundary.
-This also assists a quick reduction in the training loss value, as learning preferable values for selected outlier points contributing more to the loss is easier than optimizing for several points.
-On the other hand, BCE can focus on consolidating the points which are near the decision boundary, and possibly ignore the outliers, making the classifier more robust.
+This also assists a quick reduction in the training loss value, as learning preferable values for selected points (contributing more to the loss) is easier than optimizing for several points at once.
+On the other hand, BCE can focus on consolidating the points which are near the decision boundary, effectively ignoring the outliers, thus making the classifier more robust.

 ### Analysis